Middleton in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Location.
 43° 6.523′ N, 89° 28.196′ W. Marker is in Middleton, Wisconsin, in Dane County.
 Marker can be reached from Century Avenue (County Road M) 0.1 miles east of County Road Q, on the right when traveling east.
+The marker is at the end of the road through Mendota Park near Lake Mendota.
 Touch for map.
-The marker is at the end of the road through Mendota Park near Lake Mendota.
 Marker is in this post office area: Middleton WI 53562, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 The Stamm House (approx. 1.3 miles away); Thorstrand (approx. 1.3 miles away); Pheasant Branch Encampment (approx. 1.4 miles away); Early Social Whirl (approx. 1½ miles away); Hickory Hill House (approx. 1.6 miles away); Hocheera (approx. 1.9 miles away); Blackhawk Country Club Mound Group (approx. 2 miles away); The Lemcke Farm House (approx. 2.2 miles away).
 Touch for a list and map of all markers in Middleton.